-Poor content begets poor customer experiences, which ripples outward perhaps doing irreparable harm to a company or its brands.
+Poor content begets poor customer experiences, which ripples outward - perhaps doing irreparable harm to a company or its brands.

 "Who could fault visitors to a corporation for wondering about that organization if the digital sign in the lobby misspells their name?" asked David Little, director of marketing for Keywest Technology.
-"What would go through a driver's mind if the digital sign in a car dealer's repair "We tell our clients to pay much more attention to their content and creative process than the hardware and software.
+"What would go through a driver's mind if the digital sign in a car dealer's repair center said 'We ar committed to quality'?
+The customer might logically conclude that they are not committed to quality, and shouldn't be trusted to repair their car."

+"We tell our clients to pay much more attention to their content and creative process than the hardware and software.
 Once they turn the system on, if it's ugly, it's ugly big."